snipe/snipe-it/installation/subdirectory.md

 # Installing Snipe-IT Into a Subdirectory

-If you wish to run Snipe-IT in a subdirectory (https://yourserver.com/snipe-it) instead of at a primary domain (http://yourserver.com) or a sub-domain (https://snipe-it.yourserver.com), you'll need to go through the standard install steps 1-5, and then make a few  small configuration changes to your server configuration and `.htaccess` file.
+If you wish to run Snipe-IT in a subdirectory (`https://yourserver.com/snipe-it`) instead of at a primary domain (`http://yourserver.com`) or a sub-domain (`https://snipe-it.yourserver.com`), you'll need to go through the standard install steps 1-5, and then make a few  small changes to your server configuration and `.htaccess` file.

 ## Add an Alias Directive
 In a standard Apache virtualhost setup, you'll need to add an `Alias` attribute to the virtualhost in your `httpd.conf`.
 That might look something like this, if your path to the Snipe-IT files were `/var/www/html/snipe-it/public`: